irons163/IRTabbedPageViewController/README.md

 ### Appearance
 `IRTabBarView` provides properties for appearance customisation, including:
 - `sizingStyle` - Whether the tab bar should size to fit or equally distribute its tabs.
-- `tabStyle` - The style to use for tabs, either `IRTabStyleText` for text or `IRTabStyleImage` for images.
+- `tabStyle` - The styles to use for tabs:
+    - `IRTabStyleText` for text.
+    - `IRTabStyleImage` for images.
+    - `IRTabStyleImageAndText` for images and text.
+    - `IRTabStyleCustomView` for custom view.
 - `indicatorStyle` - The style to use for the current tab indicator.
 - `indicatorAttributes` - Appearance attributes for current tab indicator.
 - `tabAttributes` - Appearance attributes for tabs.